Hangover From Alcohol Boom Could Last Long After Pandemic Ends

 "You know especially in the early days when lockdowns started getting put in place, we saw a pretty dramatic increase," said Liz Paquette with a company called Drizly that raised $50 million last month to expand operations.

-Pacquette declined to say how many people use their app to arrange home alcohol deliveries, but said they've seen a surge in new customers.
-"As we stand today we're up around 350%" in sales over the same time last year, Paquette told NPR.
+Paquette declined to say how many people use the app to arrange home alcohol deliveries, but said the company has seen a surge in new customers.
+"As we stand today, we're up around 350%" in sales over the same time last year, Paquette told NPR.

 According to Nielsen's market data, total alcohol sales outside of bars and restaurants have surged roughly 24% during the pandemic.